 (2) Rules 30.2 and 30.3 do not apply.

 (3) The court must transfer the proceedings to the Chancery Division of the High Court at the Royal Courts of Justice.

-(4) If any such proceedings which have been commenced in the Queen's Bench Division or a Mercantile Court fall within the scope of rule 58.1(2), any party to those proceedings may apply for the transfer of the proceedings to the Commercial Court, in accordance with rule 58.4(2) and rule 30.5(3).
+(4) If any such proceedings which have been commenced in the Queen's Bench Division or a Circuit Commercial Court fall within the scope of rule 58.1(2), any party to those proceedings may apply for the transfer of the proceedings to the Commercial Court, in accordance with rule 58.4(2) and rule 30.5(3).
 If the application is refused, the proceedings must be transferred to the Chancery Division of the High Court at the Royal Courts of Justice.

 - 1984 c.28.
 Section 40 was substituted by section 2(1) of the Courts and Legal Services Act 1990 (c.41).
 Section 41 was amended by the Matrimonial and Family Proceedings Act 1984 (c.42), Schedule 1, paragraph 31 and by section 2(2) of the Courts and Legal Services Act 1990.
 Section 42 was substituted by section 2(3) of the Courts and Legal Services Act 1990.
 Back to text